5330-git/AntonaStandard/README.en.md

    **Linux(Ubuntu 22.04)**:

-   - change your current path to project directory `build` .Then input threse commands:
+   - change your current path to project directory `build1` .Then input these commands:

      ```bash
      rm * -rf 	# Clear the directory at first
-     cmake ../ 	# Create Makefile script by cmake tool
+     cmake ../ 	# Create Makefile script by cmake tool . avaliable item(compile the examples) -D ASD_BUILD_EXAMPLE=ON
      make 		# Build the source files of library and example
      ```